open-webui/docs/docs/getting-started/advanced-topics/env-configuration.md

 - Type: `str`
 - Default: `http://localhost:3000`
 - Description: Specifies the URL where the Open WebUI is reachable.
 Currently used for search engine support.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `PORT`